 In May this year, a former CIA employee named Kevin Patrick Mallory was sentenced to 20 years in prison for spying on behalf of China.
 Mallory came into contact with Chinese agents after he received a message through LinkedIn.
 “We’ve seen China’s intelligence services doing this on a mass scale… Instead of dispatching spies to the U.S. to recruit a single target, it’s more efficient to sit behind a computer in China and send out friend requests to thousands of targets using fake profiles,” William R. Evanina, the Director of the National Counterintelligence and Security Center, said in a statement (The New York Times).

 The U.S. isn’t the only country being affected by such spy tactics of Beijing.
 Intelligence agencies in Britain, France, and Germany have warned citizens about the dangers of foreign agents approaching them through LinkedIn.
-In 2017, Germany’s intelligence agency had identified close to 10,000 citizens who were contacted by Chinese officials.
-Last year, the intelligence agencies in France warned the government that Chinese spies were in touch with 4,000 people ranging from company executives, government employees, and scientists.
+In 2017, Germany’s intelligence agency identified close to 10,000 citizens who were contacted by Chinese officials.
+Last year, the intelligence agencies in France warned the government that Chinese spies were in touch with 4,000 people ranging from company executives to government employees and scientists.